noir-lang/noir/yellow-paper/docs/private-message-delivery/send-note-guidelines.md

 ## Provably Sending a Note

 To provably encrypt, tag, and send a note to a recipient, applications should first check the registry.
-This ensures that the latest preferences for the recipient are honored, in case they rotated their keys.
+This ensures that the latest preferences for the recipient are honored, in case they rotated their keys or updated their precompile preference.
 The registry should be queried via a direct storage read and not a function call, in order to save an additional recursion which incurs in extra proving time.

 If the recipient is not in the registry, then the app should allow the sender to provide the recipient's public key from the recipient's address preimage.
 This allows users who have never interacted with the chain to receive encrypted notes, though it requires a collaborative sender.